Welcome to the National Student Floristry Competition

 • Bronze - International Protea Association

 The International Protea Association represents all links in the value chain of global commercial protea production.
-It offers researchers, propagators, farmers, marketers, breeders and educators an open forum of communication and
+It offers researchers, propagators, farmers, marketers, breeders and educators an open forum of communication and friendship to promote and expand the industry for the benefit of all.

 The IPA has over 100 members, representing protea farmers, marketers and researchers from Australia, Chile, China, Columbia, Ecuador, France, Holland, Israel, New Caledonia, New Zealand, Peru, Portugal, South Africa, Spain, USA and Zimbabwe.